Give us our gun – Medikal’s Defense Counsel prays court

 The Court, presided over by Mr Emmanuel Essandoh, ordered the counsel to make the application formal.

-The prosecution pleaded for an extension to file the processes, witness statement, and disclosures.
+The prosecution pleaded for extension to file the processes, witness statement and disclosures.

 Meanwhile, Frimpong, a renowned rapper, is on a GH¢100,000.00 bail with a surety (should be a public officer) for allegedly displaying a Ruger 9mm pistol on social media.